Welcome to the new NSM#BLOG. Scroll to the BLOG POSTS to check out latest contributions!

 Great panel discussion in Berlin with Berghof Foundation, Diplomats without Borders, CSSP - Berlin Center for Integrative Mediation, Bundesverband MEDIATION e.V., European Parliament in Germany, European Commission - Representation in Germany on peacebuilding and mediation.
 What is mediation, is peace mediation possible today, how can the EU respond to geopolitical challenges?
 A great deal of expertise on mediation and peacebuilding, EU Mediation Support, community of practitioners ‘around the table’.

 While all panelists perceive the role of the UNO as universal and distinct, there is a risk of it becoming peripheral.
-This perspective is contested by the NSM theory of international checks and balances based on a triangle of peace consensus, democratization/decentralization, and a dual-layer peace mechanism ('regionalization'), coupled with a demand for authentic leadership by multilateral decision-makers.
+This perspective is contested by the NSM theory of international checks and balances based on a triangle of peace consensus, democratisation / decentralisation, and a dual-layer peace mechanism ('regionalisation'), coupled with a demand for authentic leadership by multilateral decision-makers.

 Conclusion: It is necessary to embrace more courage and risk in foreign policy, conduct political assessments, and lead decisively.
 Mistakes may occur, but inaction or idleness are not options.
 A call is made for establishing a Cabinet Focal Point within the HR VP for Mediation.
 Let us forge multilateralism!

 The recent HLC gathered distinguished scholars and representatives of all European institutions, the European Commission, the European External Services, the European Defence Agency and many more as well as senior officials of the EU member states to discuss the future of European Security and Defence Policy (ESDC).
 And this in a critical time of the established settings, against the background of the newly designated European Commissioners to be heard by the European Parliament.
-A Special Edition of the Defence Horizon Journal will present the multi-facetted perspectives of these exciting discussions early next year.
+A Special Edition of the Defence Horizon Journal presented the multi-facetted perspectives of these exciting discussions in Special Edition 3/2024.

 In this section you will find the reports and some of the comments and assessments of the SotF 2024 as from 3 October 2024.